Leozk2000/Composite-Degradation-Image-Restoration/README.md

 * launching the server
 * opening localhost tab on browser

-Minimum requirements for batch script to work is to have anaconda 24.9.1 and python 3.10 installed on base environment.
+Minimum requirements for batch script to work is to execute it in a virtual environment with anaconda 24.9.1 and python 3.10 installed.
 The script will download cuda-enabled pytorch if Nvidia GPU is detected, else the regular version will be pip installed instead.

 ## Testing